-The staffing plan concentrates on attracting and retaining the best and brightest individuals in the industry, and, at times, the ISO revises the organizational structure to accommodate such talent.
+The staffing plan concentrates on attracting and retaining the best and brightest individuals in the industry, and, at times, the ISO revises the organizational structure to help the ISO keep pace with changing resource needs.
 The Company also makes periodic organizational changes to align resources to focus on the important matters identified in the five-year strategic plan, and better reflect end-to-end business processes.

 The staffing level for 2013 is 601 employees (which include operators in training); the staffing level remains unchanged from 2012.
-As of the end of July 2012, there are 576 full time employees.
-As that equals 96 percent of the budgeted staffing level, the 2013 budget makes no provision for vacancies.
+As of the end of October 2012, there are 589 full time employees.
+As that equals 98 percent of the budgeted staffing level, the 2013 budget makes no provision for vacancies.
 A summary of the budgeted headcount for 2013 and 2012 is as follows: